About the GNX

-The Legendary 1987 Buick GNX
+An Introduction to the Legendary 1987 Buick GNX

-Only produced in a small, individually-numbered edition in 1987, the Buick GNX represents the pinnacle of Grand National, Buick, General Motors, and all U.S. brand automotive performance and handling for the period.
+Only produced in a small, individually-numbered edition of 547 vehicles in 1987, the Buick GNX represents the pinnacle of Grand National, Buick, General Motors, and all U.S. brand automotive performance and handling for the period.
 All GNX's began life as fully-optioned Grand Nationals that were whisked away from Buick to ASC/McLaren for extensive performance, handling, interior, and exterior modifications.

 From this was born what is arguably the most menacing, most significant modern domestic supercar ever produced: The Buick GNX.